 Quiet Down Class

-Is a Progressive Web App developed in React for use in elementary schools to help control noisy classrooms
+A Progressive Web App developed in React for use in elementary schools to help control noisy classrooms

 The Challenge